terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxt_global_default_segment_profile_template.html.markdown

 ```
 ## Argument Reference

-No arguments are required because this is a global VCD configuration
+No arguments are required because this is a global VCLOUD configuration

 ## Attribute Reference